Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Experiments

 \subsection{Settings of the weight initialization.}

-Next, we present the contribution of Hcore-Init in the performance of the neural network architecture with respect to its application on different types of layers.
+Next, we present the contribution of Hcore-Init to the performance of the neural network architecture with respect to its application on different types of layers.
 Specifically, we applied the configurations of the initialization methods (a) exclusively on the set of the linear layers (b) exclusively on the set of the convolutional layers (c) on the combined set of linear and convolutional layers of the model.

-On Figure \ref{fig:hcore_full}, we can observe that for $15$ pretraining epochs, the model initialized with Hcore-Init outperforms the model initialized with Kaiming initialization.
-It is, also, noteworthy that the loss convergence is faster when applying Hcore-Init.
+On Figure \ref{fig:hcore_full}, we observe that for $15$ pretraining epochs, the model initialized with Hcore-Init outperforms the model initialized with Kaiming He initialization.
+It is, also, noteworthy that the loss convergences faster when applying Hcore-Init.
 This highlights empirically our initial motivation of encouraging the ``important" weights by using the graph information from the model architecture.

 On Figures \ref{fig:hcore_lin} and \ref{fig:hcore_cnn}, we can notice the contribution again of Hcore-Init in the performance of the network, when the former is applied on the fully connected and convolutional layers respectively.
-We can see that in both cases, Hcore-Init with different numbers of pretraining epochs ($10$ and $20$ correspondly) achieves better accuracy results in comparison to Kaiming.
+We can see that in both cases, Hcore-Init with different numbers of pretraining epochs ($10$ and $20$ correspondly) achieves better accuracy results in comparison to Kaiming He.